 All notices of social, athletic and general events for the day and specific instructions are read during first period each morning.
-Should anyone wish an announcement to be made, it will have to be turned into the office by 2:30 p.m. on previous day.
+Should anyone wish an announcement to be made, it will need to be turned into the office by 2:30 p.m. on the previous school day.
 Special notices will be placed in the hallways from time to time.
-These notices must have the approval of the principal and can only advertise school events.
+These notices must have the approval of the principal and can only advertise school events or those benefiting local organizations.

-Section 5.
-Visitors
+Section 5, Visitors

 Parents and alumni are encouraged to visit the Osmond school building.
 They should notify the office prior to such a visit.
 Students will not be allowed to bring in guests without permission from the principal.
-All guests and visitors must report to the principals office first.
+Permission must be sought at least 24 hours in advance.
+All guests and visitors must report to the principal's office first.

-Section 6.
-Fire Drills
+Section 6, Fire Drills